shahzeb-jadoon/Voice-Assistant-Project/README.md

 ./bin/mycroft-config edit user
 ```

 In the window that appears, copy the following code (you can choose to put `Hey-Tux-Old.pb` in place of `Hey-Tux-New.pb` if you want to try the older Precise wake-word model for Tux).
+Within `<user folder name>` you should write down your user account's folder name (it shoud be obvious that the names shoud be written without the `<>`):

 ```javascript
 {